La Di Die: Critical reception

-Warner Music Australia described the song as "fus[ing] warm acoustic guitar and icy 808s, it builds towards Nessa's hypnotic promise 'La da di oh la di da, gonna be a superstar'.
+Warner Music Australia described the song as "[f]using warm acoustic guitar and icy 808s, it builds towards Nessa's hypnotic promise 'La da di oh la di da, gonna be a superstar'.
 Jxdn pulls up with an instantly unforgettable melody as their voices seamlessly entwine."

 Live performance

 On April 7, 2021, Barrett and Jxdn performed the song on Jimmy Kimmel Live!
 Five days later, they performed the song on The Ellen DeGeneres Show.